javpascal/soccer-analytics/README.md

 # Soccer Analytics

-A repository for storing any work I so in soccer analytics.
+A repository for storing any work I do in soccer analytics.